Apply now

 Extremism and Terrorism

-BEET Language Centre believes in a fair, tolerant and democratic society and reducing the possibility of people getting involved in extremism or terrorism.
+Beet Language Centre believes in a fair, tolerant and democratic society and reducing the possibility of people getting involved in extremism or terrorism.
 If you want to talk to someone in the school about this, please speak to Alison Yorke-Saville, our Prevent Lead.

 If you would like to read our full Safeguarding Policy, please follow this link.